cmajor-lang/docs/docs/QuckStart/main.md

-    --target=<type>         The type of code to generate - can be cpp|wasm|wast|plugin|module|syntaxtree --output=<file>         Write the generated runtime to the given file (or folder for a plugin) --jucePath=<folder>     If generating a JUCE plugin, this is the path to your JUCE folder --cmajorIncludePath=<folder>  If generating a plugin, this is the path to your cmajor/include folder
+    --target=<type>         The type of code to generate - can be cpp|wasm|wast|plugin|module|syntaxtree --output=<file>         Write the generated runtime to the given file (or folder for a plugin) --jucePath=<folder>     If generating a JUCE plugin, this is the path to your JUCE folder

 cmaj create [opts] <folder> Creates a folder containing files for a new empty patch